Veterinarian with dog

 Why Is It Easier to Find Meloxicam Oral Liquid Rather Than a Pill?

-Liquid Meloxicam is more popular because it is designed to make it easier to administer the correct dose to dogs.
-The oral suspension is made in a smooth liquid form so that dog owners can dispense it easily from the syringe.
-Because it’s liquid, it is easy to adjust the dose in small increments using the measuring syringe, with a precision unavailable from a rigid tablet.
+Liquid is more popular because it is designed to make administering the correct dose to dogs easier.
+The oral suspension is made in a smooth liquid form so dog owners can dispense it easily from the syringe.
+Because it’s liquid, it is easy to adjust the dose using the measuring syringe in small increments, with a precision unavailable from a rigid tablet.
 It is easily applied to the dog’s food or given directly into the dog’s mouth.
-Moreover, liquid Meloxicam is readily absorbed by dogs.
+Moreover, liquid medication is readily absorbed by dogs.
 And dogs love the sweet honey-flavored taste.
-Meloxicam, the first NSAID available as an oral suspension, offers a highly convenient treatment option to dog owners and allows for accurate dosing for any size dog, something that chewable tablets cannot always achieve.

-Can Meloxicam Be Used in Very Small Dogs?
+Can the Drug Be Used in Very Small Dogs?

 Small-breed dogs may also have osteoarthritis.
 That’s why a special low-concentration oral suspension for small dogs was developed.